sillsdev/FieldWorks/DistFiles/Fonts/Raw/ReadMe.txt

+The fonts in this folder are NOT installed automatically.
-This folder (DistFiles\Fonts\Raw) is intended for raw .ttf files that need to be installed to the end-user's Windows\Fonts folder.
-The files in this folder are harvested and installed automatically on Windows.
+This folder (DistFiles\Fonts\Raw) is intended for raw .ttf and .otf files that need to be installed to the end-user's Windows\Fonts folder.